As technology evolves and spins off into highly specialized fields, so do the careers and advanced degrees that support it.

 A computer scientist will code the instructions, protocols, and operating systems that run on top of hardware—a very generalized way of describing this incredibly varied field.

 Computer engineering takes that theory and applies to real life.
 Essentially it’s computer science put into action, married up with the field of electrical engineering.
 If computer science happens in code, in the abstract, computer engineering often happens in the lab.

 It involves designing and prototyping the tiny circuits and processing units that bridge the computer’s hardware components with the software it’s running—whether the implementations are embedded systems, microprocessors, networked IoT devices, or “smart” anything.

 Computer engineering puts the theories of software design and data processing into action on a granular level.
 Think semiconductors and printed circuit boards, and the electrical integrations between all of these components.

 A computer engineer will concentrate on how the software created by a computer scientist will get mapped out and run on the device.
 They’ll touch many different components: electrical engineering, hardware design, software design, and how each of these interoperates with the others.

-You can’t talk about computer science and computer engineering without touching on software engineering—the bridge between the two that provides the architecture for the instructions the hardware executes.
+You can’t talk about computer science vs. computer engineering without touching on software engineering—the bridge between the two that provides the architecture for the instructions the hardware executes.

 So where does software engineering come into the mix?
 While computer scientists focus on the theories and algorithms and computer engineers focus on the hardware implementations, a software engineer bridges both disciplines together, applying computer science theories to software.
 A software engineer gets even more hands-on with programming by translating those concepts into functional applications that leverage the hardware they run on.